httpwg/http-extensions/draft-ietf-httpbis-variants.md

 2. Let preferred-types be a list of the types in the request-value (or the empty list if request-value is null), ordered by their weight, highest to lowest, as per Section 5.3.2 of {{!RFC7231}} (omitting any coding with a weight of 0).
 If a type lacks an explicit weight, an implementation MAY assign one.
 3. For each preferred-type in preferred-types:
    1. If any member of available-values matches preferred-type, using the media-range matching mechanism specified in Section 5.3.2 of {{!RFC7231}} (which is case-insensitive), append those members of available-values to preferred-available (preserving the precedence order implied by the media ranges' specificity).
-4. If preferred-available is empty, the cache MAY append the first member of available-values to preferred-available.
+4. If preferred-available is empty, append the first member of available-values to preferred-available.
+This makes the first available-value the default when none of the client's preferences are available.

-   This matches the choice in {{RFC7231}} to "either honor the header field by sending a 406 (Not Acceptable) response or disregard the header field by treating the response as if it is not subject to content negotiation."
 5. Return preferred-available.

 Note that this algorithm explicitly ignores extension parameters on media types (e.g., "charset").